adamzvolanek/silver-barnacle/lecturebook/lectures/lecture03/section3_1.md

 ## Additional Note

-There are plenty of additoinal ports in the electronics and computing space that are less popular for the consumer industry but are for professional or business suited applications.
+There are plenty of additional ports in the electronics and computing space that are less popular for the consumer industry but are for professional or business suited applications.